dmlc/treelite/docs/tutorials/first.rst

 Generate shared library
 -----------------------

-Given a tree ensemble model, treelite will produce an **optimized prediction subroutine** (internally represented as a C program).
+Given a tree ensemble model, treelite will produce a **prediction subroutine** (internally represented as a C program).
 To use the subroutine for prediction task, we package it as a `dynamic shared library <https://en.wikipedia.org/wiki/Library_(computing)#Shared_libraries>`_, which exports the prediction subroutine for other programs to use.